About

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the in-state tuition and fees of public institutions or the annual amount payable to private institutions.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.
 Gonzaga University is a proud participant in the Yellow Ribbon program, enhancing financial access for student veterans.
 For more information, contact VAbenefits@gonzaga.edu.

-The number of Yellow Ribbon "spots" varies from year to year, the past few years we've had 100 for undergraduates and about 12 for the Law School.
+The number of Yellow Ribbon "spots" can be limited from year to year, but the past few years we've had unlimited space for undergraduates and for the Law School.
 The tuition threshold is not high enough in graduate programs to warrant the Yellow Ribbon.

 (At this time Gonzaga does not offer Yellow Ribbon for graduate programs, except for Law.)